censorship-no-archive/ceno2-testbed/servers.md

 Enable the virtual host and reload NginX.
 When nodes access the reporting URL, a new entry will reflect the provided data in the access log file.

-For instance, to get the IDs of nodes accessing reporting their addresses after May 10th 2017:
+For instance, to get the IDs of nodes reporting their addresses after May 10th
+2017:

     $ sudo cat /path/to/access.log | sed '\#\[11/May/2017#,$!d' \
       | sed -En 's#.*GET /addrs/\?n=([-0-9a-f]*)&.*#\1#p' | sort -u